 The Eachine SpeedyBee SEC FPV camera is a new budget option for racing drones.
 While popular light weight, micro size FPV cameras such as the Runcam Micro Swift 2 and Foxeer Micro Arrow can cost between $30 to $35, the Eachine Speedy Bee might be a cheaper alternative at the $20 price range.

-Runcam recently released the Night Eagle FPV camera, designed entirely for night FPV flying.
-In this review we will compare it to what most would consider a good all-around daytime camera, the RunCam Swift.
+Runcam recently released the Night Eagle 2 (NE2) FPV camera, designed entirely for night FPV flying.
+In this review we will compare the new NE2 to its predecessor, the RunCam Night Eagle (NE).

 The Runcam Swift 2 Rotor Riot edition has been out for a while and we finally get to try this camera and compare it to the original Swift 2 and see how to perform.

 We recently reviewed the Runcam Eagle 2 FPV Camera and we were blown away by the brilliant image quality, as well as the much improved latency.
 However we weren’t totally happy with it because of a few long expected, but missing features.
 Runcam listened and they’ve finally released the Eagle 2 Pro to meet all those demands.